sebastian-vogt-cs/bachelors-thesis/README.md

 * Create the folder you specified under `mio_data`
 * Run `python3.9 main.py config.ini <run_id>`
 * For all successful runs, the mio runs will be written to `mio_data`!
+* Currently, only the three apps that were used with MIO in the thesis result in successful runs.
+If you want to use the other two apps as well, you have to add them to the dict at the top of the `mio_runs.py` plugin and specify the (correct) number of branches for every app.
+The jupyter notebooks have never been tried with other apps than the three ones from the thesis though, so it is not guaranteed to work.
 * The contents of mio_data can be copied into the `dataset/mio_runs` subfolder of the bachelor's thesis repository.
 The jupyter notebooks will per-default search this folder for input data.